WalletConnect/walletconnect-docs/docs/specs/clients/push/push-authentication.md

 aud - dapp's url
 sub - blockchain account that push subscription has been proposed for

-Expiry should be calculated from addition of issuance date and and push request tt l (86400 seconds)
+Expiry should be calculated from addition of issuance date and and push request ttl (86400 seconds)